 Also of interest is that Eugene has more people living here who work in computers and math than 95% of the places in the US.

 Eugene is a very ethnically-diverse city.
 The people who call Eugene home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Eugene residents report their race to be White, followed by Asian.
+Eugene also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 10.56% of the city’s residents.
 Important ancestries of people in Eugene include German, Irish, English, Italian, and European.